Jun 24, 2024

 Editor’s Note: To reach the Timescale team (and community members like Matt), join our public Slack.
 Our engineers, co-founders, and many passionate TimescaleDB users are active in all channels.

-Many tools require quite a large initial investment in terms of deployment resources that were cost-prohibitive for us, as a charity organisation.
+Many tools require quite a large initial investment in terms of deployment resources that were cost-prohibitive for us as a charity organization.
 TimescaleDB allowed us to work with the infrastructure we already had at the time we adopted it, and to grow as needed since.
-We're still able to run TimescaleDB on a single primary machine and secondary replica for most queries.
+We're still able to run TimescaleDB on a single primary machine and a secondary replica for most queries.
 Both machines run FreeBSD and leverage ZFS for its compression and integrity features.

 The main benefits we’ve had from using TimescaleDB are: